saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Feeding Steps
 1. Bring both bowls of food to the feeding area.
 2. Say "Sit" once.
 Avoid repeating the command.
-3. Look at Soba and wait for him to sit.
-Look at Laksa and wait for her to sit (or stand).
-4. As soon as they both sit at the same time, place the bowls down.
-Laksa eats from the left bowl, Soba eats from the right bowl.
-5. Block Laksa (she's not trained yet) while Soba sits and waits.
+3. Once both are sitting, place bowls down.
+4. Hold Laksa back (she doesn’t know ‘stay’ yet) using one or both of your arms to block her from her bowl.
-6. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
+5. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
-7. Once he is sitting and making eye contact, say "Good boy/job" to signal he can start eating.  **Hint:** I use my left hand to block Laksa while I look at Soba and wait for him to make eye contact.
+6. Once Soba is sitting and making eye contact with you, say "Good job" to signal that he and Laksa can start eating. **Hint:** I use my left hand to block Laksa while I look at Soba and wait for him to make eye contact.
-8. Let Laksa eat too.
+7. Laksa eats from the left bowl, Soba eats from the right bowl.
-9. Stop any attempts to eat from each other's bowl (Soba may do this).
+8. Stop any attempts to eat from each other's bowl (Soba may do this when he’s finished his bowl).
 If all food is eaten, licking each other's empty bowls afterward is fine.
    **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdRcqSugWpI32-xXZYTTfeyt_2KPJPIBmejhh_5ElK-ULSDIVzQ5Zs2-_vIBdAWnGB2Jkb2oRuVeZdBnGQuNLMMjH6e6rcWci0_ZvAuUo1dcragM5yIrK6TalvXpQ7vSGce_dkjk04NRSWD3iUqufJeQH7Z?key=_6lhS3vg6BtRTelOzHpsrbu0)**